eventum/eventum/Home.md

 To ask questions or get more information please join/mail our mailing list: <http://lists.mysql.org/#eventum>

-Note: It appears that there no longer an Eventum mailing list hosted at MySQL.org.
+Note: It appears that there is no longer an Eventum mailing list hosted at MySQL.org.
 To follow project progress, you can follow https://github.com/eventum/eventum on GitHub.

+Issues and questions can be posted at: https://github.com/eventum/eventum/issues